f5devcentral/f5-agility-labs-waf/docs/waf2023/module4/lab1.rst

 .. image:: ../images/ipi_options.png
   :width: 600 px

-In this first lab, we will start by enabling a Global IPI Policy; much like you would do, as a day 1 task for your WAF:
+In this lab, we will start by enabling a Global IPI Policy; much like you would do, as a day 1 task for your WAF:

 #.
 RDP to the Linux Client by choosing the RDP access method from your UDF environment page.
 You will be presented with the following prompt where you will enter the password only **f5DEMOs4u!**.
 The **f5student** account is hard-coded into XRDP for your convenience.